Glenn Stok is a technical writer who researches health issues he experienced. He writes about them to educate readers seeking information.

-- Optician - This is a health care practitioner who fills the prescription by fitting and dispensing lenses and eyewear for the correction of your vision.
+An optician is a health care practitioner who fills the prescription by fitting and dispensing lenses and eyewear to correct your vision.
 They usually have an associate's degree or an apprenticeship of two to four years.

 Ophthalmologist: Doctor for Eye Disorders and Diseases

 An Ophthalmologist is a medical doctor who can treat eye diseases.
-That's important if you have medical issues such as I had with glaucoma.
-A few years later he told me about a procedure that basically keeps the pressure normal so that I don't need to keep using eyedrops.
-The procedure is a special laser treatment that corrects certain types of glaucoma.
-It's called Laser Iridotomy treatment.1
+That's important if you have medical issues, such as I had with glaucoma.

 Another example of an issue that requires the attention of an Ophthalmologist is if you ever suddenly have flashes and a lot of floaters.
 You need to get that checked fast.
-It could be a minor issue such as a detachment of the vitreous2, the fluid in the eye.
-However, it can be more serious—such as a detachment of the retina, and that needs immediate attention.
+It could be a minor issue such as a detachment of the vitreous, the fluid in the eye.2 However, it can be more serious—such as a detachment of the retina, and that needs immediate attention.

-An Ophthalmologist can determine which of these issues is the cause of these symptoms, and he or she can take care of it.
+An Ophthalmologist can determine which of these issues is the cause of these symptoms, and he or she can treat it.

 Optometrist: Doctor for Vision Correction

-I discovered that an optometrist is the best eye doctor to go to when you want to simply get a vision test for a new prescription.
+An optometrist is the best eye doctor to go to when you want to get a vision test for a new prescription.

-In the past I would let my ophthalmologist perform a vision test and write out a prescription.
+In the past, I used to go to an ophthalmologist to perform a vision test and write out a prescription for lenses.
 Then I would have it filled by a local optician who also sold me the frames.
 I often had issues with an incorrect lens, but I never had trouble when I had my prescription written by an optometrist.

-As I got older, eventually I needed progressive lenses.
+As I got older, I eventually needed progressive lenses.
 These are special lenses that have differing prescriptions from top to bottom.
-The top is for seeing far and the bottom is for seeing near.
+The top is for seeing far, and the bottom is for near.
 They are like bifocals, but without the line between distance and near.
 Progressive lenses change gradually from top to bottom.

-The first time I had progressives prescribed, it was done by my ophthalmologist.
-I never could get used to them.
-I ended up returning the glasses for a refund.
+The first time I had progressives prescribed, I had my ophthalmologist do it.
+I could never get used to the glasses.

 Everyone tried to tell me that it takes time to get used to them.
 Don't believe that.
 It's wrong.
-If the lenses were made right, and set in the frame correctly, you wouldn't need to adjust to them.
+If the lenses were made right and set in the frame correctly, you wouldn't need time to adjust to them.

-I found out that this is the case when a friend insisted that I go to her optometrist to get a prescription for progressive eyeglasses.
-Her doctor took my particular needs into consideration by asking what I did for a living.
+I found out that this was the case when a friend insisted that I go to her optometrist to get a prescription for progressive eyeglasses.
+Her doctor considered my particular needs by asking what I did for a living.

 When one reads, one looks out the lower part.
-But in my case, I look out the middle since I am close to the computer.
-He understood this.
-That was the first time I had an optometrist give me a vision test and write a prescription.
-My progressive's were great from the first time I wore them.
-I never had a problem with eyeglass prescriptions since then.
+But in my case, I look out the middle of the lens since I am close to the computer.
+That was the first time I had an optometrist give me a vision test and write a prescription, and he understood my needs.
+My progressives were great from the first time I wore them.
+I have never had a problem with eyeglass prescriptions since then.

-Ophthalmologists are educated with the diseases of the eye and that is their specialty.
+As I mentioned earlier, Ophthalmologists understand diseases of the eye.
+That is their specialty.
 But Optometrists know better how to determine proper prescriptions for vision correction.

 Optician: Doctor for Filling Lens Prescriptions

-Opticians know how to properly set the Position of Wear (POW).
-This includes five different values that are important to set correctly.
+Opticians know how to set the Position of Wear (POW) properly.
+That includes five different values that are important to set correctly.

 For example, progressive lenses require a proper angle known as pantoscopic tilt.
 Ask your doctor about that.
-If he or she does not know what you mean, find another doctor.
+If they do not know what you mean, find another doctor.

 Two more common settings are: